Kevin-Vu/tips/ANSIBLE/Readme.md

 # Virtual Machine Jar Deployement with Ansible

-Deploy your app in a ubuntu virtual machine and start it automatically.
+Deploy your jar in a ubuntu virtual machine and start it automatically.

 ## Installation
 ```bash